 - Depending on your RepairQ settings, inventory managers may receive a notification that a ticket has been placed on hold as a result of a back order

-- View the inventory detail list
+- View the inventory Detail list under the Inventory section of the navbar.

 Filter for the "Backordered" inventory status